microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-compliancechangerule.md

 ---
 title: "complianceChangeRule resource type"
-description: "Rule governing the automatic creation of compliance changes."
+description: "An abstract type that represents a rule for governing the automatic creation of compliance changes."
 author: "ryan-k-williams"
 ms.localizationpriority: medium
 ms.prod: "w10"